You can submit an application for the 2026-2027 program year below.

 Are you able to complete the online and in-person learning requirements for this program within one year?(Required)

-Please review the CT MWM requirements linked above before answering this question.
-Participants must have access to the internet via computer or tablet to complete the program.
-Please contact Elizabeth Merow, education@ctwoodlands.org, with any questions.
+Please review the MWM requirements before answering this question.
+Participants must have access to the internet via computer or tablet to complete the program, and be able to use Zoom, email, and edit documents online.
+Participants must also be able to organize transport or drive to program locations.
+Please contact Julia Sonen, education@ctwoodlands.org, with any questions.

 Do you have any limitations that may affect your ability to hike on forest terrain of varied elevation?(Required)